 • Salute the bravery of soldiers at the Watershed War Memorial, commemorating their sacrifices.

 To visit Nathula Pass, one must reach Gangtok, the capital city of Sikkim.
-Located on the Indo-China border, Nathula Pass is about 58.3 kilometres from Gangtok.
+Located on the Indo-China border, Nathula Pass is about 58.3 kilometers from Gangtok.

 Just a short drive from Nathula, discover the tranquil Tsomgo Lake, nestled at an altitude of 12,400 feet.
+Many Gangtok tour packages for couple include a romantic visit to this breathtaking lake, making it a perfect addition to your getaway.
 This glacial lake is also known as Changu Lake.
 It changes colours with the seasons and is surrounded by steep mountains.
 A yak ride along its shores offers a unique way to explore the area.
 The lake is considered sacred, adding a mystical allure to its natural beauty.
 During winters, the lake transforms into a frozen spectacle, attracting tourists for ice skating and snowball fights.

-Visit the shrine dedicated to Baba Harbhajan Singh, a soldier who is revered by both army personnel and civilians.
+Visit the shrine dedicated to Baba Harbhajan Singh, a soldier who is revered by both army personnel and civilians, a heartfelt stop often included in Gangtok tour packages for family, creating moments of inspiration for all ages.
 Locals believe that Baba’s spirit protects the soldiers along the border.
 The temple, located near Nathula and Tsomgo Lake, is a testament to the deep respect and honour the soldiers are held in.
 The stories of Baba's benevolence and bravery add a spiritual dimension to your journey.
 Devotees often leave a bottle of water to be blessed at the shrine, believing it to carry healing properties when consumed.

 Stand at the Indo-China border gates, where you can see the physical divide between two great nations.
 It is a unique place where you can observe the friendly interactions between the Indian and Chinese soldiers.
 This spot offers a rare insight into the dynamics of international borders.
 The sight of national flags flying high against the backdrop of the Himalayas is a powerful image that stays with you long after your visit.
 The presence of a “Friendship Bridge” at the site symbolizes attempts at peace and cooperation between India and China.
 It makes Nathula an important spot for visitors to contemplate the complexities of international relations.